 This is a good way to get a short but intense feel for how a particular role works and is a helpful way to find out more about a job you think you’d like and build some important contacts for your career.

-This is an opportunity for you to spend time with an experienced professional and learning about what they do and their role.
+This is an opportunity for you to spend time with an experienced professional and learn about what they do and their role.

 Whatever experience you gain, it will help your understanding of the skills required in the art and design field.
 It will also give you an idea of the challenges and triumphs of the creative process.